semibroiled/news-topic-aggregator/README.md

 6. Run specific test within a file
 => `pytest path/to/test_file.py::test_case_name`

-## Configuring .env

-Rename the `.env.example` file to `.env`

-Enter your API Key for News API instead of the example listed.

-## Running in Docker
+###2.
+Running in Docker

 To Run in Docker, you need to have Docker Desktop installed and running in the background.
 From your repository, use

 1. `docker build -t news-topic-aggregator .`
-2. `docker run -it --rm --env-file .env news-topic-aggregator`
+2. `docker run -it --rm --env-file .env -v "$(pwd)/history:/app/history" news-topic-aggregator`

+ - With the `--env-file flag` we specify our `.env` file from which the API Key is read
+ - With `-v` flag we set the output where the CSV files are written locally
+ - With the `it` flag we run interactively on the terminal and accept user inputs, this means that you can run `pytest` in the Terminal via Docker

-## Shell Script to Run it with PYTHONPATH exported
+###3.
+Shell Script to Run it with PYTHONPATH exported

-This is a simple Shell script to run the application.
+This is a simple Shell script to run the application on UNIX devices in **bash**.
 You do need to make sure that the `.env` file with API Key and `.venv` is already correctly configued.
+This streamlines all the nitty gritty steps and reduces inconvenience.

-You do not need to activate the virtual envrionment.
+You do not need to activate the virtual envrionment, as that is a specified step in the script itself.

-1. `chmod +x start.sh`
+1. `chmod +x start.sh` to set the file as an executable
 2. `./start.sh --run` or `./start.sh --test` or `./start.sh --docker`

 - `--run` flag starts the application
 - `--test` flag runs pytest suite before starting application
 - `--docker` flag builds docker image and runs container

-This script is written in bash.

-## Setting up News API Token

-1. Make an account at https://newsapi.org/
-2. Press **Get API Key->** Button on Homepage
-3. You will be offered a free development API Key.
-Be sure to save it and use it

 ## Navigating the Application